-Entry Level- learners working Functional Skills- interlink with Foundation Foundation Higherbelow GCSE level FS 1 / FS 2 Review of KS3 and linked with Functional skills developing skills from Foundation for most able NS20 Evaluate expressions and make Notation, vocabulary and manipulation Notation, vocabulary and manipulation substitutions in given formulae in words and A1 use and interpret algebraic manipulation A1 use and interpret algebraic conventions, symbols A2 substitute numerical values into formulae and including: • ab in place of a × b • 3y in place of y NS29 Follow the order of precedence of expressions + y + y and $3 \times y \bullet a^2$ in place of a $\times$ a,etc. operators, including indices A3 understand and use the concepts and vocabulary A2 substitute into scientific formulae of expressions, equations, formulae, inequalities, A4 simplify and manipulate algebraic terms and factors expressions including surds and algebraic A4 simplify and manipulate algebraic expressions by: fractions. collecting like terms, multiplying a single term over a A6 use algebra to support and construct bracket, taking out common factors, expanding arguments and proofs products of two binomials ,factorising quadratic A7 interpret the reverse process as the 'inverse expressions, including the difference of two squares; function'; interpret the succession of two simplifying expressions involving sums, products and functions as a 'composite function' powers, including the laws of indices Curante A5 understand and use standard mathematical Graphs formulae; rearrange formulae to change the subject A9 use the form $y = mx + c$ to identify parallel A6 know the difference between an equation and an identity and perpendicular lines A11 identify turning pointsof a quadratic graph A7 where appropriate, interpret simple expressions by completing the square as functions with inputs and outputs.
-A12 recognise, sketch and interpret graphs of, Graphs exponential functions (y = kx) for positive values A8 work with coordinates in all four quadrants of k, and the trigonometric functions(y = sin x, y A9 plot graphs of equations that correspond to = cos x and y = tan x) for angles of any size straight-line graphs in the coordinate plane; use the A13 sketch translations and reflections of a form y = mx + c to identify parallel lines. given function A10 identify and interpret gradients and intercepts of 8 linear functions graphically and algebraically A11 identify and interpret roots, intercepts, turning points of quadratic functions graphically; deduce roots algebraically A12 recognise, sketch and interpret graphs of linear functions, quadratic functions, simple cubic functions, the reciprocal function A14 plot and interpret graphs of non-standard functions in real contexts to find approximate solutions to distance, speed and acceleration
+Entry Level- learners working Functional Skills- interlink with Foundation Foundation Higherbelow GCSE level FS 1 / FS 2 Review of KS3 and linked with Functional skills developing skills from Foundation for most able NS20 Evaluate expressions and make Notation, vocabulary and manipulation Notation, vocabulary and manipulation substitutions in given formulae in words and A1 use and interpret algebraic manipulation A1 use and interpret algebraic conventions, symbols A2 substitute numerical values into formulae and including: • ab in place of a × b • 3y in place of y NS29 Follow the order of precedence of expressions + y + y and $3 \times y \bullet a^2$ in place of a $\times a$, etc. operators, including indices A3 understand and use the concepts and vocabulary A2 substitute into scientific formulae of expressions, equations, formulae, inequalities, A4 simplify and manipulate algebraic terms and factors expressions including surds and algebraic A4 simplify and manipulate algebraic expressions by: fractions. collecting like terms, multiplying a single term over a A6 use algebra to support and construct bracket, taking out common factors, expanding arguments and proofs products of two binomials ,factorising quadratic A7 interpret the reverse process as the 'inverse expressions, including the difference of two squares; function'; interpret the succession of two simplifying expressions involving sums, products and functions as a 'composite function' powers, including the laws of indices A5 understand and use standard mathematical Graphs formulae; rearrange formulae to change the subject A9 use the form $y = mx + c$ to identify parallel A6 know the difference between an equation and an and perpendicular lines identity A11 identify turning points of a quadratic graph A7 where appropriate, interpret simple expressions by completing the square as functions with inputs and outputs.
+A12 recognise, sketch and interpret graphs of, Graphs exponential functions ($y = kx$) for positive values A8 work with coordinates in all four quadrants of k, and the theorem value for angles of any cize As plot graphs of equations that correspond to - cos x and y - can x) for angles of any size form y = my + c to identify parallel lines given function $\Lambda 10$ identify and interpret gradients and intercents of linear functions graphically and algebraically A11 identify and interpret roots intercents turning noints of quadratic functions granhically: deduce roots algebraically A12 recognise, sketch and interpret graphs of linear functions, guadratic functions, simple cubic functions, the reciprocal function A14 plot and interpret graphs of non-standard functions in real contexts to find approximate solutions to distance, speed and acceleration